leragogogo/matrix-calc/README.md

 # matrix-calc
- Это консольное приложение - калькулятор матриц.
+ This console application is a matrix calculator.
- Калькулятор умеет:
+ Calculator has the following functions:
- 1) Находить след матрицы.
+ 1) Find matrix trace.
- 2) Транспонировать матрицу.
+ 2) Transpose matrix.
- 3) Складывать 2 матрицы.
+ 3) Add 2 matrices.
- 4) Вычислять разность 2-х матриц.
+ 4) Subtract 2 matrices.
- 5) Перемножать матрицы.
+ 5) Multiply matrices.
- 6) Умножать матрицу на число.
+ 6) Multiply a matrix by a number.
- 7) Находить определитель матрицы.
+ 7) Find the determinant of a matrix.

- Заполнить матрицу можно из файла, консоли и рандомно.
+ You can fill in the matrix from a file, console and randomly.